sudhanshu-on/Project-Management-System/README.md

-**Done with testing of most of the routes, some are there with bugs will sort them tomorrow **Didn't did much today tried to write a code only which was little **Was preparing for CT, but atleast one controller can be written
+**Done with testing of most of the routes, some are there with bugs will sort them tomorrow **Didn't did much today tried to write a code only which was little **Was preparing for CT, but atleast one controller can be written **Get tasks was successfully debuged and tested on postman
 ### Installation

 1. **Clone the repository**